BOOK AN APPOINTMENT

 A retrospective study published in the Journal of Clinical Medicine Research found that out of 146 participants with recurring kidney stones, about 43.8% were overweight or had obesity.
 Although this research did not suggest causality, experts have argued that there is a correlation between overweight and kidneys.
 The authors also suggested that metabolic conditions, such as high blood pressure and high cholesterol, may contribute to the formation of kidney stones.

 It is a common misunderstanding that avoiding foods that contain calcium helps reduce the risk of forming kidneys stones.
-Calcium oxalate stones are the most common type of kidney stones.
+Calcium oxalate stones are the most common type of kidney stone.
 For individuals with calcium oxalate stones eating foods that contain calcium can help cut the risk of developing kidney stones.
 People can obtain calcium from dairy products, kale, broccoli, grain, Chinese cabbage, and calcium-enriched cereals.

 Kidney stones can be very painful.
 Smaller stones can be managed using some home remedies presented in this blog.
 However, you should always consult your doctors because larger kidney stones can be devastating.
 Besides, it is always advisable to consult professionals.
 If you are experiencing excruciating kidney stones, do not hesitate to visit your doctor.